How To Find A Therapist To Help Your Teenager With Their Social Skills Or Social Anxiety

 - A psychiatrist is a medical doctor who specializes in mental health.
 Generally speaking, they focus more on prescribing and monitoring medication than providing one-on-one counseling.

 - A psychologist is someone with a graduate degree in clinical psychology.
-(Clinical psychologists are trained to treat mental health conditions.
+(Clinical psychologists are trained to work with mental health conditions.
 Other types of psychologists are more about doing academic research.)
 They often provide one-on-one therapy.
-In many agencies or group practices they'll focus on administering assessments, since they often have training in that area.
+In many agencies or group practices they'll focus on administering formal assessments, since they often have training in that area.

 If you're trying access specific things like medication, a diagnosis, or an assessment, what degree someone has comes into play.
 Usually only psychiatrists can prescribe medication.
 It varies from location to location, but not every type of therapist is allowed to make a diagnosis or do certain types of assessments.